jackfletch/cse4413-car-render/README.md

 This project is from assignments 3 and 4 of a computer graphics class (CSE 4413) at Mississippi State University.

-To run, serve `src/a4.html` as a static file.
+To run, serve `src/a4.html` as a static file or build a docker image using the Dockerfile.

 ![rendered-car]